Tuesday, 20 November 2018

 Heiemo and the Neck

-The ballad for today is a Norwegian one: Heiemo og Nykkjen (or Nøkken; Heiemo and the Neck).
+The ballad Heiemo and the Neck is a Norwegian one.
 Heiemo is the name of our heroine, who is a singer, and the neck is our favourite sinister music-loving water spirit, as seen in such ballads as The Power of the Harp.

 Plot